yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Terrain

-??? example  "Grants [amount] [civWideStat] to the first civilization to discover it"
+??? example  "Grants [stats] to the first civilization to discover it"
-	Example: "Grants [3] [Gold] to the first civilization to discover it"
+	Example: "Grants [+1 Gold, +2 Production] to the first civilization to discover it"

 	Applicable to: Terrain